-The fast-paced and transient nature of the internet means that memes are being churned out quicker than ever, with new ones popping up every few days before filtering out into the ether.
-With so many memes and so little time, it would be easy to miss the gags, tweets, riffs, and emojis gold erupting on a weekly basis.
+The fast-paced and transient nature of the internet means that memes are being churned out quicker than ever, with new ones popping up every few days before filtering into the ether.
+With so many memes and so little time, it would be easy to miss the gags, tweets, riffs, and emoji gold being mined on a weekly basis.
 That’s why we’re collecting them all for your (re-)viewing pleasure.

 As more memes trickle in, we’ll keep this list updated with the ones worth paying attention to.
 Here are the very best memes of 2019.

 After the, uh, overly gratuitous Pottermore revelation that wizards in the Harry Potter world once shit their pants before embracing the Muggle technology of toilets, a Twitter user posted the first format of this meme.

 People began to riff on J.K.
 Rowling’s tendency to offer incredibly minute details about the Harry Potter world.
 Some went even more ridiculous and explicit; others used it as commentary on Rowling’s tendency to retroactively add diversity to the books.

 Academy Award-winning film Spider-Man: Into the Spider-Verse gave society many, many things, including one iconic meme.
 In the movie, Miles wants to learn how to be Spider-Man from Peter B. Parker.
 He listens intently as Peter describes a plan, and copies his posture.

 The first instance of the Spider-Man meme popped up in early January on a subreddit designed to pump out mass-produced memes.
 The original setup was that the younger figure was copying or ripping off the older one, which made for some hilarious comparisons.

 But as the meme proliferated off of Reddit to Twitter and Tumblr, it took a more positive approach, with the younger figure intently listening or admiring the older one — which seems more in line with the way it played out in the movie.